wso2/docs-choreo-dev/en/docs/deploy/deploy-a-containerized-application.md

 | **Port***               | The port at which your service is running.                                                                                                                                           |
 | **OpenAPI Filepath***   | The path to an OpenAPI specification (in YAML/JSON) relative to the repository root.
 If you don't provide a path, the system automatically generates a default allow-all specification.    |

 !!! note

-    Fields marked with **\*** are not visible for all component types.
+    - Fields marked with **\*** are not visible for all component types.

-!!! note
-    To successfully build your container with Choreo, it is essential to explicitly define a User ID (`UID`) under the `USER` instruction in your Dockerfile.
+    - To successfully build your container with Choreo, it is essential to explicitly define a User ID (`UID`) under the `USER` instruction in your Dockerfile.
 You can refer the [sample Dockerfile](https://github.com/wso2/choreo-sample-apps/blob/main/go/rest-api/Dockerfile) for guidance.

-    To ensure that the defined USER instruction is valid, it must conform to the following conditions:
+    - To ensure that the defined USER instruction is valid, it must conform to the following conditions:

         - A valid User ID is a numeric value between 10000-20000, such as `10001` or `10500`.
         - Usernames are not considered valid and should not be used.
 For example, `my-custom-user-12221` or `my-custom-user` are  invalid User IDs.

 ## Deploy the Containerized component